d2l-ai/d2l-en/chapter_linear-networks/linear-regression-scratch.md

 ```

 We should not take the ability to exactly recover
-the ground truth parameters for granted.
+the ground-truth parameters for granted.
 In general, for deep models unique solutions
 for the parameters do not exist,
 and even for linear models,